AdaCore/spark2014/docs/ug/gnatprove.rst

 and assertion pragmas.
 This section aims at providing a deeper insight into how
 |GNATprove|'s flow analysis and proof work, through a step-by-step exploration
 of small code examples.

+All the examples presented in this section, as well as some code snippets presented in the :ref:`Overview of SPARK Language`, are available in the example called ``gnatprove_by_example`` distributed with the |SPARK|
+toolset.
+It can be found in the ``share/examples/spark`` directory below the directory where the toolset is installed, and can be accessed from the IDE (either GPS or GNATBench) via the :menuselection:`Help --> SPARK --> Examples` menu item.

 .. _basic_examples: